ithinkihaveacat/sw-proxy/README.md

 # open http://127.0.0.1:8000/
 ````

-The examples only touch the images--everything else is passed through.

 Recommendations:

 * Keep the "server" terminal window open to see when requests are really made.
 * Open DevTools.
-* Turn on network throttling and use the slowest speed.
+* Turn on network throttling to the slowest speed.

 Notes:

 * The cache and service workers are reset every time `index.html` is loaded.
 * The examples are initiated via an interstitial page that installs and activates the service worker.
-There are ways around this, but they make the examples more difficult to follow.
+This is slightly ugly, but it makes the examples a lot easier to follow.

-## Status
+## Questions

-It's a proof-of-concept.
-I did this to learn more about service workers, because
-I like HTTP, and because I wanted to see what can be accomplished with an
-RFC-compliant HTTP Proxy.

 ## Author